Circle of Security Trainers

 Our Contracted Trainers have spent numerous hours working alongside Glen Cooper, Kent Hoffman, and Bert Powell.
 They have been utilizing the Circle of Security protocol for years within their own clinical practice, and have proven presentation abilities.
 They have each been handpicked to become trainers for the Circle of Security Parenting DVD trainings.
-The listings below are alphabetical by country.
+The listings below are alphabetical by last name.

 Ida Brandtzæg and Stig Torsteinson